 The air intake temperature display indicates the temperature of the air drawn into the air intake duct.
-Push the "RESET" button to switch the coolant temperature display to the air intake temperature display.
+Push the "RE-SET" button to switch the display between the coolant temperature and the air intake temperature.

-- Even if the air intake temperature is set to be displayed, the coolant temperature warning light comes on if the engine overheats. - When the key is turned to "ON", the coolant temperature is automatically displayed, even if the air intake temperature was displayed prior to turning the key to "OFF".

-When the air intake temperature display is selected, "A" is displayed before the temperature.
+- When the air intake temperature is below -9 °C, "LO" will be displayed. - Even when the air intake temperature is displayed, the coolant temperature warning light comes on if the engine overheats. - When the key is turned to "ON", the coolant temperature is automatically displayed, even if the air intake temperature was displayed prior to turning the key to "OFF". - When the air intake temperature display is selected, "A" is displayed for one second, and then "A" and the air intake temperature are displayed.